The Top pick judging mode allow judges to choose and rank their top entry preferences.

 - List length default: choose the number of entries your judges see in their judging list view.
 This setting makes it easier for judges who have a lot of entries view everything at once.
 Options include 10, 25, 50, and 100 entries per page.

 - Commenting options: choose if judges can leave a comment on the overall entry or individual scores and if the comments are mandatory.
-You can also select if judges should be able to see each other's comments
+You can also select if judges should be able to see each other's comments.

 - Attachment options: choose if attachments should be displayed and/or available for download

-- Share scores: Control whether you display scores from another score set to judges on this score set.
+- Share scores: control whether you display scores from another score set to judges on this score set.
 See more about displaying score matrixes to judges.

-- Go to Judging > Panels
+- From the Manage workspace, go to Judging > Settings > Panels

 - Create a New panel

-- Choose Top pick as the judging mode, and select the score set created earlier
+- Choose Top pick as the judging mode

-- In the Entries section, check the categories/chapters/tags for entries that can be picked.
+- In the Entries section, check the categories/chapters/tags for entries that can be picked

-- In the Who section select who will be allowed to pick entries.
+- In the Who section select who will be allowed to pick entries

-- In the When section, check the round configured earlier, for when picking entries will be permitted.
+- In the When section, check the round configured earlier, for when picking entries will be permitted

-- Click Save.
+- Click Save

 This view now includes a progress bar which will show judges their progress at a glance.
 There's also a toggle that toggles between all entries and a judge's own picks.
 This is particularly useful when judges have hundreds of entries in their view.
 They can use the toggle to restrict the view to just the entries they've selected.